 Instructions

-- Preheat oven to 350°F. Grease and flour (or line with parchment paper) an 8x4 loaf pan.
+- Preheat the oven to 350°F. Grease and flour (or line with parchment paper) a loaf pan.

-- Add dry ingredients and mix just until combined.
+- Add the dry ingredients to the banana mixture and stir just until combined, do not overmix.

-- Pour into prepared loaf pan and bake 50-60 minutes or until a toothpick comes out clean.
+- Pour the batter into the prepared loaf pan and bake for 45 to 60 minutes or until a toothpick comes out clean.
 Do not overbake.

-- Cool in the pan 5 minutes.
-Remove from pan and cool completely on a rack.
+- Cool in the pan for 5 minutes.
+Remove from the pan and cool completely on a wire rack.

 Video